Oliver-Gross/Starbucks-Capstone-Challenge/Blog_Post.md

 ## Introduction <a name="intro"></a>
 ### There can be economy only where there is efficiency <sub>~ Benjamin Disraeli</sub>

-In the eyes of a marketing department the answer will most likely be yes to pull in more customers. <br>
-However if you want to send offers only to customers who wouldn't buy anything without it and not to those who buy anyway, then here is an approach to predict whether a customer should get an offer, or not.
+Like the quote states, efficiency is mandatory for a company.
+So for this challenge I want to look into the dataset from Starbucks, which <br>

-As part of my project at [Udacity](https://www.udacity.com/) I am working witha predefined dataset from Starbucks, which contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.<br>
+Here they send their offers to every user, which also includes user who complete an offer without even seeing it first. <br>
+It would be inefficient to send those users offers and therefore I want to create a prediction model which offer should be <br>
+send to a certain user.<br>

 ### Introduction of the dataset:
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.